 The average bachelor's degree holder earns $1 million more over their lifetime than those who stop at the high school diploma level, reports Georgetown University, but averages tell little about how students at individual institutions fare.
-With half of recent grads either unemployed or underemployed, it's crucial to understand exactly how much bang for your buck to expect.
+With half of recent grads either unemployed or underemployed, it's crucial to understand exactly how your degree may impact your earning potential.
 According to Payscale's 2013 College Education ROI Rankings, these institutions are worth the money.
 Calculated based on the average cost of attendance with financial aid for full-time undergrads, and projections based on the median salaries of recent graduates, here are the colleges with the highest return on investment.

 Harvey Mudd College, Claremont, CA

 30-Year Return on Investment (including financial aid): $2,217,000